OpenMined/PySyft/docs/source/guides/Data Owner/Data_Owner_deploy_domain.rst

 the next step, where we will learn to monitor the health of our Domain Node.

-Step3: Checking the status of domain server
+Step 3: Checking the status of domain server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now, let us do a quick ``health`` check to ensure the Domain Node is